 - Everyone: All nearby devices using AirDrop can see your device.
 This is a recommended option for most users.

 We suggest using the Everyone option in order to avoid discoverability issues.

 Adjust AirDrop visibility by clicking the link next to ”Allow me to be discovered by” in the AirDrop window.
-Then choose between Off, Contacts Only and Everyone.
+Then choose between No One, Contacts Only, and Everyone.
 Again, selecting Everyone is the best way to prevent complications arising from limiting AirDrop to the more private Contacts Only option.

 Make sure Wi-Fi and Bluetooth are turned on

-The AirDrop protocol needs Bluetooth to detect if the devices are in close proximity of one another, and Wi-Fi to transfer data (one exception being a legacy Wi-Fi-only AirDrop mode on 2012 or older Macs).
+The AirDrop protocol needs Bluetooth to detect if the devices are in close proximity to one another and Wi-Fi to transfer data (one exception being a legacy Wi-Fi-only AirDrop mode on 2012 or older Macs).
 Once presence information is established, content is beamed via Wi-Fi.
 If Wi-Fi is on and Bluetooth is off, or vice versa, AirDrop won’t work.

-On the Mac, the AirDrop window (Command – Option – R) provides a button to enable Wi-Fi or Bluetooth (or both) in case they’re disabled, so you don’t have to manually connect to a Wi-Fi network and enable Bluetooth through the Mac’s menu bar.
+On the Mac, the AirDrop window (Command + Option + R) provides a button to enable Wi-Fi or Bluetooth (or both) in case they’re disabled, so you don’t have to manually connect to a Wi-Fi network and enable Bluetooth through Mac’s menu bar.

-On the iPhone, iPod touch and iPad, you can simply tap the AirDrop icon in the AirDrop menu to automatically turn on Wi-Fi and Bluetooth in case either, or both, is disabled.
+On the iPhone, iPod touch, and iPad, you can simply tap the AirDrop icon in the AirDrop menu to automatically turn on Wi-Fi and Bluetooth in case either or both are disabled.

 Make sure your devices are within 30 feet of each other